What Is Attachment Parenting?

 - Use nurturing touch.
 Attachment parenting proponents advise maximum skin-to-skin touching.
 Ways to achieve that include joint baths and "baby-wearing" -- carrying babies during the day in a front-facing sling.

 - Engage in nighttime parenting.
 Attachment parenting experts advise making "co-sleeping" arrangements.
 With co-sleeping, an infant sleeps in the same room with parents so they can feed and emotionally soothe the child during the night.
 Some parents practice "bed-sharing" or sleeping in the same bed with babies.
-It's thought that this creates an even more secure attachment.
-Precautions are advised, though, to help prevent sudden infant death syndrome, or SIDS.
+But be aware that currently the American Academy of Pediatrics advises against this as it may increase the risk of sudden infant death syndrome, or SIDS.

 - Provide constant, loving care.
 Proponents of attachment parenting advise the nearly constant presence of a parent.
 That includes during walks, parents' night out, and work.
 They advocate against childcare for more than 20 hours a week for babies younger than 30 months old.